Rajasthan contributed maximum funds for Ram temple: Union minister

-Among states, Rajasthan has contributed maximum funds for the construction of Ram temple, said Kailash Choudhary, Union minister of state for agriculture and farmer’s welfare while speaking at a function in the city on Friday evening.
+Among states, Rajasthan has contributed maximum funds for the construction of Ram temple, said Kailash Choudhary, Union minister of state for agriculture and farmer’s welfare while speaking at a function in Ahmedabad on Friday evening.

 Talking about Covid situation in the country, the minister said, “If any other Prime Minister (other than PM Narendra Modi) was heading the country during these Covid times, then not only our industry, our entire economy would have come to a standstill.”
 Choudhary said that if PM Modi not announced a lockdown (March 2020), many more people would have died.
 He said the lockdown provided time to the government to arrange sanitisers and hospitals needed to tackle the pandemic.